 Nicole Spencer, Cofounder

 Nicole’s passion for education comes from attending an alternative elementary school as a child.
 That experience nurtured in her a lifelong love of learning, something she believes comes naturally to children and that schools should encourage and protect.
-Nicole cofounded the annual Acton Children's Business Fair of Washington, DC, and every yearshe is awed by the creativity, passion, and joy the children bring to their entrepreneurial creations.
-Nicole is a Montessori primary assistant, and she has also worked in tech startups, marketing, public policy, and international development.
+Nicole cofounded the annual Acton Children's Business Fair of Washington, DC, and every year she is awed by the creativity, passion, and joy the children bring to their entrepreneurial creations.
+Nicole has been a Montessori primary assistant guide, and has also worked in tech startups, marketing, public policy, and international development.
 She received her AMI Montessori primary and elementary assistant certificates from the Washington Montessori Institute at Loyola University, and she has degrees from Georgetown University and the University of Chicago.
 Nicole enjoys knitting, meditation, and CrossFit.